Transcendence: Generative Models Can Outperform The Experts That Train Them: Conditions for Transcendence

 The above shows that, even though transcendence cannot be achieved when directly modeling the distribution, it can be achieved by temperature sampling, assuming that the arg-max predictor achieves higher reward compared to all experts.
 In other words, we make the subtle connection here that low-temperature sampling can be thought of as performning \emph{majority vote} \cite{Breiman1996BaggingP,boostingFreund1999ASI} between the experts.
+Please see \autoref{app:formal-connection-majority-voting-temperature-sampling} for a formal proof of this connection.
 When the experts put non-negligible mass onto the best actions, the resulting majority vote may find the best action \cite{jiangDiverseRandomizedAgents}, which improves performance compared to individual experts (i.e., ``wisdom of the crowd'') and thus achieve transcendence.